MizaGBF/Rosetta-Public/readme.md

 7. If you developped your own Custom Cogs, you'll have to read the code and make sure no breaking changes got introduced.
 Major enough changes are usually when the first or second version number is increased (for example, `1.0.0` to `2.0.0` or `1.0.0` to `1.1.0`).

 > [!TIP]
-> If you're new to Github, you can see, on the page, when each files got modified for the last time on the right.
+> If you're new to Github, you can see, on the page, when each files got modified for the last time on the right of their names.

 ### Migrating from v11 to v12